d-bl/GroundForge/docs/tileGallery/index.md

 Pattern gallery
 ===============

-* [Embellished cloth work](/MAE-gf/docs/ec) explores stitch variations with weaving pairs.
-* The [nets](/GroundForge/nets) pages uses two of the configuration options with squares.
-  It applies various combinations of a mirrored and rotated stitch to the these base patterns at once.
-* **Here** you can start experimenting with stitch combinations one by one.
+Explore stitch combinations:
 Click a letter and follow a _stitches_ link, or follow a _pattern_ link to create yet another configuration.
-* Wish list:
-  * Sidebar subjects?
-  * Colors in the pattern diagram showing how the base set of stitches (shown dark) are repeated.

 <style>
     .gf_panel {display: inline-block; margin: 4px; }